 Every Processor without exception must be engaged by the Company under the same conditions as other Processors and must act only according to the Company’s instructions and within the scope of the appropriate agreement concluded between the Processor and the Company.

 The Company is responsible for the proper processing of the Data Subjects’ personal data under the GDPR.
 Furthermore, each Processor is responsible for its adherence to the GDPR as well as to other laws concerning data protection when processing Data Subjects’ personal data.

 Processors are not entitled to define any additional purposes for processing personal data.

 During the processing of personal data of Users, Visitors, Traffic Clients, contractors (including those of their employees), and other Data Subjects, the Company may involve natural persons or legal entities, government authorities, agency, or any other entity that processes personal data on behalf of the Controller (hereinafter referred to as a “Processor”).

 11.3.
 Who can be a Processor?

-The Company may engage ADV BIZ LTD as a Processor based on the corresponding User Agreement.
+The Company may engage KADAM SIA as a Processor based on the corresponding User Agreement.